We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Tooth loss – Where one or several teeth are missing due to periodontal disease, dental implants are an effective option.
 If the bone is strong enough to provide a suitable anchor for the prosthetic tooth, the implant can be placed.
 However, if the bone is severely eroded, bone grafts may be performed by the periodontist to provide a suitable anchor for the new tooth/teeth.

 Ask your periodontist if you have questions about periodontal disease, periodontal treatment, or dental implants.
+Contact us online or call our office in Charlotte at (704) 544-2224.

 Patient Forms